Skip to content

 What about soaked hay?

-Soaked hay typically requires larger mesh sizes than dry hay because the ends don't protrude up through the netting like dry hay.
+Wet hay is softer and requires larger mesh sizes than dry hay because the ends do not protrude up through the netting.
 Regardless of the mesh size or slow feed device, it tends to come out in bunches since it sticks to itself.
 Learn how to test your hay and avoid soaking if the results of NSC's are 10% or less.

 Should shod livestock use any netting device on the ground?